colour-science/colour/docs/tutorial.rst

 Convert to Chromaticity Coordinates
 -----------------------------------

-Given a spectral distribution, chromaticity coordinates *xy* can be computed using the ``colour.XYZ_to_xy`` definition:
+Given a spectral distribution, chromaticity coordinates *CIE xy* can be computed using the ``colour.XYZ_to_xy`` definition:

 .. code:: python

-    # Computing *xy* chromaticity coordinates for the *neutral 5 (.70 D)* patch.
+    # Computing *CIE xy* chromaticity coordinates for the *neutral 5 (.70 D)* patch.
     xy =  colour.XYZ_to_xy(XYZ)
     print(xy)